Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 • Battery: CR2032

-Great glass at 1x plus a sweet reticle they dub the ACSS, that has a small reticle for precise shots and a larger circle for close-up targets.
+Great glass at 1x plus a sweet reticle they dub the ACSS, which has a small reticle for precise shots and a larger circle for close-up targets.

 Primary Arms at 1x, ACSS Reticle